ahmedelgendy3/CodeAlpha_Secure_Coding_Review/README.md

 # CodeAlpha_Secure_Coding_Review
 ## Overview

-This repository contains a review of the secure coding practices implemented in the application developed for the intern task at CodeAlpha.
-The task involved selecting a programming language and developing an application, which was then subjected to a security review.
-The purpose of this review is to identify security vulnerabilities in the codebase and provide recommendations for secure coding practices.
+This repository reviews the secure coding practices implemented in the application developed for the intern task at CodeAlpha.
+The task involved selecting a programming language and choosing an open-source application, which was then subjected to a security review.
+This review aims to identify security vulnerabilities in the codebase and provide recommendations for secure coding practices.

 ## Task Requirements